dnw2022/one-for-twelve/README.md

 Test in all configurations: chrome, ios, android & macOS.
 In my case everything except macOS worked.
 For macOS I got a message:

-Update the `platform :osx, '10.11'` line in your macOS/Podfile to version `10.12`
+Update the `platform :osx, '10.11'` line in your macOS/Podfile to version `platform :osx, '10.12'`.

 After doing this it worked on macOS as well.

-## Add Email/Password authentication:
+# Add Email/Password authentication:

 In the firebase console for the project enable Authentication and add Email/Password and Google authentication.
 Add a single User with email test@test.com and password password.